 In shade, it is less likely to achieve full size, though a limited amount of shade is still acceptable for growth.
 Do not overwater shade-tolerant varieties of lavender plants, and make sure the soil can drain to avoid root rot.
 The potpourri-like scent of English lavender is weaker in low light and moist conditions.

 Some types of lavender exhibit moderate to minimal shade tolerance but will not grow vigorously without mostly sunny exposure.
 These somewhat shade-tolerant varieties of lavender include Spanish lavender (Lavandula stoechas, zones 7-9), French lace lavender (Lavandula multifida, zones 8-10) and French lavender (Lavandula dentata, zones 8-9).
 These species grow best under full sun or sun with some clouds, but extreme shade can be detrimental to their growth and flowering.

 Growing Lavender in Shade

-Most species of lavender will grow in partial shade, but Lavandula latifolia, "Spike Lavender," is an exception.
-It should be planted in a location with full sun exposure and well-drained soil.
-It may not grow at all if planted in the shade.
+Most species of lavender will grow in partial shade, but spike lavender (Lavandula latifolia, zones 6-9) is an exception.
+It should be planted in a location with full sun exposure and well-drained soil as it may not grow at all if planted in the shade.
+Spike lavender prefers hot, dry climates and can withstand temperatures of 110 degrees Fahrenheit or hotter.
 But it has highly scented flowers and, like all species of lavender, a shady spot is best for drying the flowers once they are cut from the plant.